 Now. with all this before us let me insist that the leaders begin to watch for approaching dangers and warn against them.
 Our past experience has, or should have been a great lesson to us.
-In the fight over the Instrumental music, the leadquiet on it," and they did not see what was going on until their flock was all torn and divided.
+In the fight over the Instrumental music, the leaders saw no danger in using the digressive preachers for their meetings "just so long as they kept quiet on it," and they did not see what was going on until their flock was all torn and divided.
 The same way with the Sunday school folks; the leaders saw no danger in using the S. S. preachers.
 They said nothing about it in the pulpit and were good preachers and good mixers, and thus they allowed the "wolf" to come in and scatter their flock, and some times take the whole flock.
 We can now look back, with regret and see those mistakes, but are we far-sighted enough to see the danger now of using unsound preachers?
-When loyal congregations use and support unsound preachers, those who endorse and use two or more curs in the worship, or anything else not taught in the scriptures, they are allowing the "wolf" into their flock.
+When loyal congregations use and support unsound preachers, those who endorse and use two or more cups in the worship, or anything else not taught in the scriptures, they are allowing the "wolf" into their flock.
 But, they say nothing about it.
 Sure, they don't.
-They are waiting until they can capture enough of the members, privately, to have the majority, and then you will hear them say, and they always say, "if you don't like it, get out."
+They are waiting until they can capture enough of the members, privately, to have the majority, and then you will hear them say. and they always say, "if you don't like it, get out."
 The church leaders can know who are loyal preachers and who are not, if they will try to find out.
-And loyal congregations should realize that every time you use and support a man who advocates and practices things at other places that you do not believe in, that you are helping and supporting, and encouraging your enemy, and robbing true and loyal preachers of the work and support that justly belongs to them.
+And loval congregations should realize that every time you use and support a man who advocates and practices things at other places that you do not believe in, that you are helping and supporting, and encouraging your enemy, and robbing true and loyal preachers of the work and support that justly belongs to them.
 Surely, we should be able to see the fallacy of the "keep quiet" argument by now.

-Manv churches in Texas and other states have learned by sad experience that it doesn't pay to use the cups preachers, nor any others who are not sound in faith and pure in character.
+Many churches in Texas and other states have learned by sad experience that it doesn't pay to use the cups preachers, nor any others who are not sound in faith and pure in character.